hamedrazavi/pyspark_amld2019/docs/INSTALLATION_UNIX.md

 `pyspark`

-This will open a jupyter lab (or notebook) where you can use Spark.
-See `main.ipynb` as an example.
+This will open a Jupyter lab (or notebook) where you can use Spark.
+See `data_processing_pyspark.ipynb` in the `src` folder as an example.